 Deadline for the April 2017 review is 31st March.
 Please see the Funding page of this website for application forms, terms and conditions, etc. See Research page for latest awards.

-Deadline for the March Review is 28th February.
+Deadline for the May review is 30th April.
 Please see the Funding page of this website for application forms, terms and conditions, etc. See Research page for details of recent awards.

 January 2017 issue of R&D Management is available at the Wiley Online Library: